bernardmizz13/jonitor.js/README.md

 ### Installation

-To successfully use **jonitor.js** include the following in your respective HTML/PHP file.
+To successfully use **jonitor.js** include the following in your respective HTML/PHP file:

 ```
 <script  type="text/javascript" src="jonitor.js"></script>